aijuice1/Mullvad-VPN-Waybar-Module/README.md

 ## Dependencies
 ```
+#install using your package manager, one of the following (bin works as well)
 Mullvad-vpn
-#or
 Mullvad-vpn-cli
 ```
-Use your package manager for your Linux Distro

 ## Getting Started
 What you will need.
 Files available above.